carpentries/workshop-template/README.md

     `YYYY-MM-DD` is the start date of the workshop, `ds` stands for Digital Skills, and `gpu` is the workshop name in this example.

-4. Make sure the repository is public, leave "Include all branches" unchecked, and click on "Create repository from template".
+4. Make sure the repository is public, leave "Include all branches" unchecked (don't worry about the `gh-pages` branch, it will be created by a github action).
+    Click on "Create repository from template".
 You will be redirected to your new copy of the workshop template repository.

 5. Go to the the workshop repository that is just created.
 Click on "Settings"